 >> Suggested tour to Ta Prohm: Classic Angkor 4 Days

-Layout and structure
+Layout and Exploration

 Even though the temple was destroyed very much by Siamese before, Ta Prohm was left much when it was found.
 The layout of the site is relative simple – a typical Khmer temple, consisting of a number of one-story building.

 Having been swallowed by the jungle many centuries ago, the interior temple has continued to be inhabited by big trees.
 The interior temple used to be house of many people of royal families.
+The temple complex covers 39 hectares with a series of concentric rectangular galleries.
+You’ll navigate through:

 How to get to Ta Prohm

 There are a couple different transportation options when it comes to visiting the temples of Angkor.
 We’ll review the pros and cons of each transportation option along with pricing.
+There are few transportation options to visit Ta Prohm temple.
+You can consider these below options:

 By bicycle